-- Rebate Amount = (acre-feet saved annually) \ (average cost per acre-foot for utility) \ (lifetime of equipment) - B. Incentive Based on New Peak/Drought Firm Supply Cost - a.
 The average cost of water may not be the same throughout the year because of changes in delivery costs or pumping allowances.
 During peak months, water may be more expensive to the utility.
-To address this, custom rebate projects like irrigation redesign that reduce water consumption during peak demand could be rebated at the higher cost per acre-foot amount.
-Custom rebate projects that improve water efficiency of processes that would be used consistently year-round would be rebated at the baseline cost per acre-foot amount as described above.
+To address this, custom rebate projects like irrigation redesign that reduce water consumption during peak demand could be rebated at a higher cost per acre-foot amount.
+Custom rebate projects that improve water efficiency of processes that would be used consistently year-round would be rebated at the baseline cost per acre-foot amount described above.